VezertVezert

 7. No plan for content growth.
 If adding a new blog category or service page requires restructuring your navigation, your architecture was too rigid from the start.
 Build in flexibility from day one.
 Categories should be broad enough to accommodate new content without breaking the hierarchy.

-Not every site needs to be rebuilt from scratch.
-But there are clear signals that your current structure has become a liability:
+Not every site needs to be rebuilt from scratch — but there are clear signals that your current structure has become a liability.
+Recognising them early prevents costly emergency redesigns later:

 • Declining organic traffic despite consistent content production.
 If Google is crawling your site but not ranking your pages, a structural problem is often the culprit.